-TESE 826 - Program Design for Gifted/Talented
+TESE 826 - Program Design for Gifted/Talented Education ..
+3 hours

-Prereg: TESE 822P or TESE 823P or departmental permission
+Prereq: TESE 822P or TESE 823P or departmental permission

 This course is concerned with the development, implementation, and evaluation of programs for gifted/talented learners, including procedures utilized when developing a distinct definition of giftedness, philosophy and goals for gifted education, staff hiring and development, service delivery options, and public relations.